Goller Guido

 His works often represent a distorted reality like that one of dreams or of fairy tales.
 The elements withdraw from their original form to create a fantasy world.
 The extraordinary ability of Sciascia to create new universes, entirely alien to the everyday life, makes him an ideal artist for illustrating books for children.
 Salvatore Sciascia first uses tempera.
 He personally makes frames for his paintings, that are often black or coated with gold or copper plates.
 The painting and the frame, therefore, seem to be very compact and uniform.

-Thanks to his participation in creation of the children’s book “Il piccolo gufo”, Salvatore Sciascia has contributed
+Thanks to his participation in creation of the children’s book “Il piccolo gufo”, Salvatore Sciascia has contributed into organization of various educational projects for children.

 www.kleine-eule.net/index.html